muquit/markdown-serve/docs/README.md

 ## Download pre-compiled binaries

-Download a pre-built binaries for your platform from @MARKDOWN_SERVE_RELEASES@ page.
+Download a pre-built binary for your platform from @MARKDOWN_SERVE_RELEASES@ page.

 ## Build from source